 Once again, I was faced with wanting Chinese food and not having the luxury of picking up the phone and having access to delicious takeout.
 Strangely, I wanted Gu Lao Ròu, AKA sweet and sour pork, not normally one of my favorites.

 I then threw caution to the wind and decided to make sweet and sour meatballs "à ma façon".
-The sauce was delicious, the vegetables perfectly cooked -- tender with just a tiny bit of give under the tooth -- and the meatballs were succulent, but unfortunately absolutely disgusting in this dish as I had defrosted lamb, rather than beef.
+The sauce was delicious, the vegetables perfectly cooked -- tender with just a tiny bit of give under the tooth -- and the meatballs were succulent, but unfortunately absolutely disgusting in this dish as -- in my rush to eat -- I had defrosted lamb, rather than beef.

 Here is the recipe that I should have made.